standard-procedure/fabrik/README.md

 In a minitest ...
 I don't know, I've not used minitest in years but I'm sure it's easy enough.

 ### Global (for seeds and generally creating stuff)

-(OK - this isn't implemented quite yet, but this is how it's going to work)

 Configure the global `Fabrik::Database`, then use it.